Manufacturing Engineering Technology

 - Make educated, responsible, and ethical decisions in response to the needs of the profession and society, with these decisions solidly grounded in science and engineering fundamentals.

-- Work effectively as member or leader of technical teams and clearly communicate ideas leading to successful team outcomes
+- Work effectively as member or leader of technical teams and clearly communicate ideas leading to successful team outcomes.

 Student Outcomes

-The manufacturing engineering technology program has adopted, after deliberations by its constituents, five student outcomes for the Bachelor of Science in Engineering Technology degree program in manufacturing engineering technology.
+The Manufacturing Engineering Technology program has adopted, after deliberations by its constituents, five student outcomes for the Bachelor of Science in Engineering Technology degree program in Manufacturing Engineering Technology.
 These outcomes are listed below:

-- an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline;
+- Apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline;

-- an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;
+- Design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;

-- an ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+- Apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;

-- an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes; and
+- Conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes; and

-- an ability to function effectively as a member as well as a leader on technical teams.
+- Function effectively as a member as well as a leader on technical teams.

 Curriculum